Polaubaba/VoltEdge-Delta-1/README.md

 # Battery Cell Choices
 I have take 18650 batteries of 2600mAh.
 Also I am currently testing a 10,000mAh Battery

-# Battery Parcentage Dillema
+# Battery Parcentage Dillema 🔋
 ![BatteryPercentDillema](firstchargingsupportedCircuitboard.jpg)

-# Feature from previous project
+# Feature from previous project 🔑🔐

 IDK I am gonna add everything to it lolol
 I have decided to add BLE Keyboard functionality on my project

-![BLE Keyboard Bread Board type prototype](BetaCode2/IMG_0332.jpg)

-The following image is the working on breadboard codes for the project
+![BLE Keyboard Bread Board type prototype](BetaCode2/IMG_0332.jpg) The following image is the working on breadboard codes for the project

+# Sensor Lists // Hardware list 🦎

+1. LDR ( Light Detecting Resistor )
+2. Motion (accelerometer) Sensor ( x-y-z axis)
+3. Buzzer
+4. Temp sensor (Thermo-resistor)
+5. Speaker
+6. Led Indicators
+7. NFC (Tag or chip) Probably also a reader Phone pairing with this ! ( NOT CONFIRMED ) ???????
+8. Battery Bank ( with Fast charging supported )
+9. Wi-Fi / BLE Bluetooth supported
+10. Display Module Oled Display
+11. 12v output for some reason idk